Winter storms are very all-encompassing. The storms produce a variety of both winter and summertime types of hazards.

 - Outlook – Is issued up to seven days in advance of possible hazardous weather in your area.

 - Warning – The forecasted weather hazards are either imminent or occurring in your area.
-Warnings are issues when hazards are posing a significant threat to life and property.
+Warnings are issues when risks are posing a significant threat to life and property.

 - Advisory – Is a less form of a warning.
 Weather hazards are not an immediate threat to life or property.
 Advisories are more of a nuisance condition that has the potential to become life-threatening without proper precautions.

-It is important for your winter weather preparedness to pay attention to your local weather forecasts and updates.
+It is essential for your winter weather preparedness to pay attention to your local weather forecasts and updates.
 If you do, you will become more safe, secure and prepared.

 Additional Winter Weather Preparedness Resources